Top 11 Note-Taking Apps for Writers and Authors in 2023

 Pros:

-• Classification: ConnectedText’s classification system is interesting.
-A page features category, attribute, and property command, all of which are embedded in a markup language.
+- Classification: ConnectedText’s classification system is interesting.
+A page features category, attribute, and property commands, all of which are embedded in a markup language.

-• Visuals: The editing mode is not at all visually appealing and quite a boring one.
+- Visuals: The editing mode is not at all visually appealing and is quite a boring one.

 Available in: Windows 10, Windows 8, Windows 7, Vista, XP, 2000, Server 2003, Server 2008